Updated Cosmological Constraints in Extended Parameter Space with Planck PR4, DESI Baryon Acoustic Oscillations, and Supernovae: Dynamical Dark Energy, Neutrino Masses, Lensing Anomaly, and the Hubble Tension: Conclusion

 \end{itemize}

 \acknowledgments We acknowledge the use of the HPC facility at ASIAA (https://hpc.tiara.sinica.edu.tw/) where the numerical analyses were done.
-TO acknowledges support from the Ministry of Science and Technology of Taiwan under Grants No. NSTC 112-2112-M-001-034- and No. NSTC 113-2112-M-001-011-.
+TO acknowledges support from the Taiwan National Science and Technology Council under Grants No. NSTC 112-2112-M-001-034- and No. NSTC 113-2112-M-001-011-.